 So you want to eat healthier, but you’re not exactly sure how.
-You can start at the food pyramid”] (not a bad resource, but influence from industry lobbyists makes it far from objective).
+You can start at [linkbuilder id=”6523″ text=”the food pyramid”] (not a bad resource, but influence from industry lobbyists makes it far from objective).
 Then there’s the endless array of food philosophies—raw, plant-based, paleo, ketogenic—each of which come with its own caveats, promises, and ideal meals.
-But where does that leave everything else that goes along with food choices, like your lifestyle, your health, and your values?
+But where does that leave everything else that goes along with [linkbuilder id=”6524″ text=”food choices”], like your lifestyle, your health, and your values?
 Enter holistic nutrition, a philosophy that takes a broader approach to healthy eating.
 It’s rooted in the idea that there’s no one-size-fits-all approach to finding an effective diet.
 Rather, it aims to help people build a healthy relationship with food that takes into account their personal preferences, spiritual beliefs, health needs, and lifestyle choices.
 “Holistic nutrition looks at the body as a whole rather than individual pieces, and we try to address root causes, rather than offer band-aid solutions, to help people rebuild their relationship with food from the ground up,” explains Emily Gough, a registered holistic nutritionist.
 Wondering whether holistic nutrition can have a positive impact on your health?
 Read on to learn more about this whole-person approach to eating and how it can apply to your life.

 What is holistic nutrition?